solo-io/gloo/docs/introduction/concepts.md

 ### Secrets

-Certain plugins such as the [AWS Lambda Plugin](../plugins/aws.md) require the use of secrets for authentication, configuration of SSL Certificates<!--(TODO)-->, and other data that should not be stored in plaintext configuration.
+Certain plugins such as the [AWS Lambda Plugin](../v1/plugins/aws/aws.proto.sk.md) require the use of secrets for authentication, configuration of SSL Certificates, and other data that should not be stored in plaintext configuration.

 Gloo runs an independent (goroutine) controller to monitor secrets.
 Secrets are stored in their own secret storage layer.
 Gloo can monitor secrets stored in the following secret storage services: